thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		index 5
 	}

-The index value "5" will be inherited by the mixer control object in the pga class definition.
-Inheritance is implied only when a child object's class definition shares an attribute of the same name with its parent class definition.
-In the case of mixer control class and pga widget class, the shared attribute is "index".
+The mixer control object in the pga class definition inherits the index value of ``5``.
+Inheritance occurs only when a child object's class definition shares an attribute of the same name with its parent class definition.
+In the case of mixer control class and pga widget class, the shared attribute is ``index``.

+.. _setting_child_object_attributes:

-1.2.4 Setting child object attributes
+Setting child object attributes
-'''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''

 Let's consider the pga class definition with the mixer control object again:

 .. code-block:: bash